Ruby on Rails: Level II

 Who Teaches This Course?

 Mike and Nicole Clark run The Pragmatic Studio, an acclaimed source of software developer training.
-Over the last seven years, we've helped over 2,500 developers improve their craft through public, private, and (now) online courses.
+Over the last nine years, we've helped over 2,500 developers improve their craft through public, private, and online courses.
 In this course, we hope to help more folks in their pursuit to build web apps for their company, club or organization, or hobby turned exciting new venture.